malariagen/pf-haploatlas/.ipynb_checkpoints/README-checkpoint.md

 A project to develop an interactive web app for eventual public use.
 The overall aim is to give Pf7(+) users the ability to look at genetic, spatial, and temporal trends for any Pf gene of interest in a quick and intuitive way.

+## Guide to running app

+Python 3.9.10

+cd to this directory

+pip install streamlit==1.25.0 and streamlit_plotly_events==0.0.6

+run `python3 -m streamlit run app_latest.py` in command line

+if the app doesn't open by itself, copy the `Network URL` and paste it into your browser (should be something like http://10.160.20.64:8501)

 ### What will the app do?

 We would like the app to be able to acheive the following, for any of the ~5000 genes in the Pf genome: